Tag: how to play djembe

 Dealing with complainers at drum jams

 Before coming to a drum circle, drum lesson or class please leave your personal baggage at home.
-The music scene […] Read More »
+The music scene or drum jam is not the place to bring your personal issues.
+Please resolve your issues or complaints outside and away from the drums or drum scene.
+Many beginners unaware of how beginning they are… Read More »

 -